ninayang2000/CSI4107-Ass-2/README.md

 **BERT**
 Bidirectional Encoder Representation from Transformers (BERT) is a technique for natural language processing pre-training developed by Google.
 BERT is trained on unlabelled text including Wikipedia and Book corpus.
 We used a pre-trained BERT model from Huggingface to embed our corpus.
 We loaded the BERT base model, which has 12 layers (transformer blocks), 12 attention heads, 110 million parameters and a hidden size of 768.
 We then used the  best-base-no-mean-tokens model to convert the sentences into vectors.

+**word2vec**
+As the name suggests word2vec embeds words into vector space.
+Word2vec takes a text corpus as input and produce word embeddings as output.
+You are able to train our own embeddings if have enough data and computation available or we can use pre-trained embeddings.
+We will use a pre-trained embedding provided by Google.

 **Similarity**
 We used Cosine Distance to calculate the similarity between two documents.
 Cosine distance is the cosine of the angle between two vectors, which gives us the angular distance between the vectors.
 Formula to calculate cosine similarity between two vectors A and B is,